Diversity is Key: Fantasy football dream teams under budget constraints: Results: the dream teams

 \subsection{Distributions of other variables within the best teams}

 A diverse salary distribution is a characteristic that is common to the majority of the most successful FPL teams as shown in \S \ref{s:best_teams}; see Figure \ref{fig:pie}.
 As one can see from Figure \ref{fig:all_salaries}, a randomly chosen team is \em unlikely \em to have a diverse salary distribution.
 Is there diversity in \em other \em variables within the best teams?
 We assessed this for several variables that are essential to football.
 The results for the different variables are presented in Figure \ref{fig:other_var_div}.
 Each colored dot represents the mean value for each sorted (according to cost) player.
 The black dots represent the mean for each budget.
-The variables we assessed are essential to football: \begin{itemize} \item Yellow cards. \item Assists. \item Bonus points: given to a player according to the rules of FPL. \item Clean sheets: if the team doesn't concede any goal. \item Mean costs for different budgets for seasons 1617 to 2021. \item Goals. \item Goals conceded. \item Total minutes: all minutes the player played during the season. \item Months in Dreamteam: how many months the player was selected to the Dreamteam. \item Selected by percentage: how many percentage of managers that selected that player. \item Team position: the placement of each players team in the league. \item Red cards. \end{itemize} The distributions for 11 of these 12 variables are diverse.
+The variables we assessed are essential to football: \begin{itemize} \item Yellow cards. \item Assists. \item Bonus points: given to a player according to the rules of FPL. \item Clean sheets: if the team doesn't concede any goal. \item Mean costs for different budgets for seasons 2017 to 2021. \item Goals. \item Goals conceded. \item Total minutes: all minutes the player played during the season. \item Months in Dreamteam: how many months the player was selected to the Dreamteam. \item Selected by percentage: how many percentage of managers that selected that player. \item Team position: the placement of each players team in the league. \item Red cards. \end{itemize} The distributions for 11 of these 12 variables are diverse.
 The only variable with a non-diverse distribution is the number of red cards.
-However, for the remaining 11 of the 12 variables we analyzed, as shown in Figure \ref{fig:other_var_div}, the distributions across the teams are also diverse.
 This may indicate that it is better to have more players that all contribute different amounts across a range of values, rather than having just a few star players carrying the team.
 With the exception of red cards, there is a large spread within each variable and budget constraint, corresponding to diversity across these variables.